-Integrity System is available in nine languages and is accessible from any Internet-enabled PC.
+Whistleblower System is available in nine languages and is accessible from any Internet-enabled PC.
 The IT system is provided by an external supplier, and guarantees security for the informant.

 Only a limited number of members of the GEA Compliance, Internal Audit and Human Resources departments are able to access reports within their areas of competence.
 Reports received are dealt with in the strictest confidence to protect the informant and the accused.
 If the informant wishes, reports may be submitted anonymously to the extent that this is permitted in their country.

 GEA attaches great importance to the protection of informants from any negative consequences that may occur as a result of their report.
-As false accusations can have serious consequences for those affected, informants are encouraged to use Integrity System responsibly.
+As false accusations can have serious consequences for those affected, informants are encouraged to use Whistleblower System responsibly.
 Knowingly submitting a false report or other abuses of the system may result in penalties under labour or criminal law.

 GEA is committed to complying with the laws of all jurisdictions in which it is active.
 The Company relies on performance, customer orientation and quality of its products and services to succeed, and not on illegal or unethical practices.
 GEA does not, therefore, engage in or tolerate corruption or other illegal practices.
 It expects that all its officers, employees and business partners (e.g., agents, consultants, suppliers) to refrain from any form of corruption in any country, and will take appropriate action against those violating this obligation.